lsst-dm/dmtn-050/index.rst

 ================

 The EFD Large File Annex is a set of files pointed to by entries in the other EFD tables.
-These files will be copied to a suitable filesystem at NCSA.
+These files will be copied to a suitable filesystem at NCSA and then replicated back to the Chilean DAC.
+The "pointer" entries should not be published in a Transformed EFD instance until the files are available locally.

 .. _other-considerations: